Listen to an audio file of this tool.

-Grab a large newsprint sheet of paper or poster board.
-Ask your child, “What’s your favorite hero, book character, or movie character?”
+- Grab a large newsprint sheet of paper or poster board.
+Ask your child, “Who’s your favorite hero, book character, or movie character?”
 Have them draw the hero on the poster board.
-Now list the many characteristics that hero might possess in being a good friend – “Are they kind?
+Now list the many characteristics that a hero might possess in being a good friend.
+“Are they kind?
 Do they help others?
 Do they accept others for who they are?
 What stuff is important for them to have and what stuff is important for them to share?”

 Step 2.
 Teach New Skills by Interactive Modeling

 Social connections are vital to your child’s learning and development.
-Learning about developmental milestones can help a parent better understand the role of friendships in their child’s life and the challenges they may face.2 Here are some examples:
+Learning about developmental milestones can help you better understand the role of friendships in your child’s life and the challenges they may face.2

 - Five-year-olds have grand and vivid imaginations and can construct elaborate play themes.
 Because they are working hard to understand the rules of school, rules and routines are necessary to help them feel successful (and not chaotic).
 In fact, those rules and routines facilitate play with peers.
 Some will “tattle” on peers when they do not get their way or see another break a rule.
 Rest assured that this is how they internalize understanding the rules themselves — by attempting to enforce them with others.
 They may struggle with turn taking and get into conflicts over toys.
 With limited attention spans, conflicts also tend not to last long.